usnationalarchives/Catalog-API/README.md

 ## Where can I report issues?

 We welcome reports of issues, whether they are bugs in the system, ideas for improvements, or problems with the underlying data.
-Please report them using the the GitHub issue tracker [for this repository](https://github.com/usnationalarchives/Catalog-API/issues), or by email to Catalog_API@nara.gov.
+Please report them using the GitHub issue tracker [for this repository](https://github.com/usnationalarchives/Catalog-API/issues), or by email to Catalog_API@nara.gov.